ryankueter/CheckValidators/README.md

 ### General

-If you want to throw an error that the object you are checking is null, then you need to include IfNull().
+If you want to throw an error when the object you are checking is null, then you need to include IfNull().
 If the object you are checking is null, none of the other validations will be checked.
 So, this is a good one to include.
 ```csharp
 IfNull()
 // Error: The value is null